erikdelange/EXIN-Test-Suite-Management/README.md

 ##### Software Architecture
 The program is started by running *main.py* which opens the main window.
 Every window or dialog is a separate module within package *ui*.
 All global variables and constants are kept in [config.py](/code/config.py).
-Code to actually run the interpreter is in [runner.py](/code/runner.py).
+Code to actually run the interpreter and capture the output is in [runner.py](/code/runner.py).

 ###### Communication between dialogs
 The main window communicates with the script- and result dialogs by sending signals to slots in these two dialogs.
-To be able to maintain this link the last two dialogs inform the main window whenever they are destroyed, thus cutting the link.
+To be able to maintain this link the last two dialogs inform the main window whenever they are destroyed, thus cutting the link (using the destroyed signal).

 ###### JSON Schema
 Because a test script contains many different components it is stored as a JSON file.
 Loading incorrectly formatted JSON files can cause a program crash.
-Therefore the correct layout is described using JSON Schema, and checked whenever a file is  loaded.
-The definition can be found in [config.py](/code/config.py).
+Therefore the correct layout is described using [JSON Schema](https://json-schema.org/), and checked whenever a file is  loaded.
+The definition for a test script can be found in [config.py](/code/config.py).

 ###### Loading the UI
 The user interface is created in Qt Designer and stored as XML code in *.ui* files.
 There are two ways to render